 The audit committee oversees our financial reporting process on behalf of the board of directors.
 Management has the primary responsibility for the financial statements and the reporting process including the systems of internal controls over financial reporting.
 The audit committee operates under a written charter approved by the board of directors.
-The charter, among other things, provides that the audit committee has authority to appoint, retain and oversee the independent auditor.
+The charter, among other things, provides that the audit committee is responsible for the appointment, compensation, oversight, retention, and termination of the independent auditor.
 In this context, the audit committee:

-- reviewed and discussed the audited financial statements in this Annual Report on Form 10-K with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements; - reviewed with Deloitte & Touche LLP, our independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality and acceptability of our accounting principles and such other matters as are required to be discussed with the audit committee under generally accepted auditing standards; - received the written disclosures and the letter required by standard No. 1 of the independence standards board (independence discussions with audit committees) provided to the audit committee by Deloitte & Touche LLP; - discussed with Deloitte & Touche LLP its independence from management and us and considered the compatibility of the provision of nonaudit service by the independent auditors with the auditors' independence; - discussed with Deloitte & Touche LLP the matters required to be discussed by statement on auditing standards No. 16 (PCAOB Auditing Standard No. 16, Communications With Audit Committees, Related Amendments to PCAOB Standards and Transitional Amendments to AU Section 380); - discussed with our internal auditors and Deloitte & Touche LLP the overall scope and plans for their respective audits.
-The audit committee meets with the internal auditors and Deloitte & Touche LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting; - based on the foregoing reviews and discussions, recommended to the board of directors that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2016, for filing with the SEC; and - approved the selection and appointment of Deloitte & Touche LLP to serve as our independent auditors.
+- reviewed and discussed quarterly and annual earnings press releases, quarterly unaudited financial statements, and the annual audited financial statements included in this Annual Report on Form 10-K with management and Deloitte & Touche LLP, our independent auditors, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements; - reviewed with Deloitte & Touche LLP, who are responsible for expressing an opinion on the conformity of the audited financial statements with generally accepted accounting principles, their judgments as to the quality and acceptability of our accounting principles and such other matters as are required to be discussed with the audit committee under generally accepted auditing standards; - received the written disclosures and the letter required by standard No. 1 of the independence standards board (independence discussions with audit committees) provided to the audit committee by Deloitte & Touche LLP; - discussed with Deloitte & Touche LLP its independence from management and us and considered the compatibility of the provision of nonaudit service by the independent auditors with the auditors' independence; - discussed with Deloitte & Touche LLP the matters required to be discussed by statement on auditing standards No. 16 (PCAOB Auditing Standard No. 16, Communications With Audit Committees, Related Amendments to PCAOB Standards and Transitional Amendments to AU Section 380); - discussed with our internal auditors and Deloitte & Touche LLP the overall scope and plans for their respective audits.
+The audit committee meets with the internal auditors and Deloitte & Touche LLP, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls and the overall quality of our financial reporting;